tombenke/cayley-cookbook/website/content/docs/basic-concepts/statements.en.md

 We can observe on the Figure 1. that the `subject-predicate-object` triple can be visualized as a simple graph, where the subject and object show up as nodes, and the predicate appears as a labeled edge between these two nodes.

-{{< hint info >}}
-__Important Note:__

-Internally, the predicates are also represented in the form of graph nodes, such as IRIs or even as Literal values too.
-They can appear in the results of queries too.
-The Figure 1. shows the classical graph visualization of triples in the form of binary relations.

-{{< /hint >}}

 {{< figure src="/cayley-cookbook/subject-predicate-object-graph.png" title="Figure 1.: Subject-Predicate-Object Graph" >}}

-The statements written in this form mentioned above are also called __triple__.
+The statements written in this form mentioned above are also called __triples__.

 Let's see how could we define for the computer the following facts: